The Do’s and Don’ts of Competitive SEO Copywriting

 The Ideal SEO Copywriting Structure

 SEO copywriting deals with content writing and blog posts (in most cases).
-With that, you should have an idea of how to build around the most effective SEO copywriting structure.
+You should know how to build around the most effective SEO copywriting structure.

 - Headings bear your product and keywords